who909/Honeypot/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

+By creating a backup of MongoDB, we can see a list of attacks.
+The record consists of IP addresses, ports, and the protocols used for the attack.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*

 ## Notes

+I had a couple of problems that made the assignment longer than it should.

+1. Google cloud did not want to take my payment.
+I used Paypal, debit, and credit cards, but google gave an error every time.
+2. AWS worked fine until I had two machines.
+The first machine will lose connection after the second machine gets created.
+The first will still be running and working fine, but SSH or EC2 instance connect will not work at all.
+The main issue was trying to get the session.json file for the first machine.
+3. Azure works fine for the Mhn-admin but not for honeypot since they block all inbound and outbound connections.

+After combing AWS and Azure, I was able to complete the assignment.

 Describe any challenges encountered while doing the assignment.